nat236919/nat236919.github.io/content/posts/introducing_fastapi.md

 ## Introduction

 Developing APIs can be painful if we don't know where to start.
-As I've always been a fan of Python, it is my first language of choice for development.
-It has tons of frameworks supporting web development (e.g., [Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/en/2.0.x/), etc.).
-However, this time I would like to introduce a super-fast and easy-to-use framework which I've been using for a couple of years now: [FastAPI](https://fastapi.tiangolo.com/).
+As I've always been a fan of Python, it is my first choice for development.
+It has a great number of frameworks and libraries supporting web development (e.g., [Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/en/2.0.x/), etc.).
+This time I would like to introduce a super-fast and easy-to-use framework which I've been using for a couple of years now: [FastAPI](https://fastapi.tiangolo.com/).

 ## FastAPI

 FastAPI is a high-performace web framework for creating APIs with Python.
-It is light and easy to start, we create a simple API with just a few lines of code
+It is light and easy to start, we can create a simple API with just a few lines of code

 ```python
 from typing import Optional